Nick Knowles: Personal life

-Knowles plays rugby.
-He has been a vegan for a number of years, and, in 2016, became involved with a Shrewsbury-based vegan restaurant called O'Joy.
-The restaurant closed in November 2017.

-Knowles has four children.
+Knowles was married to his first wife Gillian Knowles from 1996 to 2000, and they share a son and daughter.
+He dated his second wife Jessica Rose Moor from 2009; they married in September 2012 but divorced in 2017.
+Knowles has four children in total.
+In 2021 he was reportedly dating Katie Dadzie and the couple became engaged.
+The two married on 7 June 2025 at Braxted Park in Essex.

 His brother has a record company and his three sisters all became dancers.

-In 2018 Knowles was reported to be living in Spain.
+In 2018 he was reported to be living in Spain.

 In June 2019, Knowles was issued with a six-month driving ban and fined £1,480 for speeding and using a mobile phone whilst driving.
 Speaking outside the court in Cheltenham, he said: "For me, this was a wake-up call, and putting my phone in the boot of my car now stops the temptation."

-Charity

-Nick supports a number of charities including:

-2 Wish, Born Free, Centrepoint, Hull4Heroes, Rugby4Heroes, Child Bereavement UK, Childrens Air Ambulance, LEWA Wildlife Conservancy, Little Miracles Peterborough, Surfability, The Yard Edinburgh, Walking with the Wounded, The British Citizen Award.